ivanwong1223/DeNate/README.md

 ### **7️⃣ Ongoing Campaign Management**
 Organizations can continue to manage and update campaigns.
 You can create new campaigns, update milestones, and interact with the DeNate community.
 Additionally, you can **deactivate** a campaign at any time, and once deactivated, the **remaining funds will be released immediately** to the charity organization.
 Your **Donor Dashboard** will show all ongoing campaigns, their statuses, and a list of contributions.

+### **8️⃣ AI-Driven Donation Forecasting**
+To assist with campaign planning and decision-making, DeNate provides an **AI-driven donation forecast** chart.
+This feature uses machine learning algorithms to predict the potential donation growth and estimate when your campaign is likely to reach its funding goal.
+The chart helps organizations to:
+- **Visualize donation trends** over time.
+- **Predict future donation milestones** based on historical data.
+- **Plan better fundraising strategies** by understanding donation patterns.

 ---

 ## **🌍 Live Demo**